 Cores Benefits Similar - Premiums Differ

-Most plans will indeed share many core benefits, but differences exist between companies and the various types of plans available.
+Most plans will share many core benefits, but differences exist between companies and the various insurance policies available.

 Unfortunately, many financial planners and general insurance agents have limited knowledge and experience planning for long-term health care and designing plans.
 Product features and underwriting standards change frequently.

-Many inexperienced advisors and agents often recommend benefits that are far more than what you need.
-This is another reason to seek the help of a qualified and trusted specialist.
+Many inexperienced advisors and agents often recommend far more benefits than what most people would need.
+This lack of experience is another reason to seek the help of a qualified and trusted specialist.

 A qualified Long-Term Care Insurance specialist can guide you to find the right coverage at the best value.
 Remember, since premiums can vary over 100% for the same coverage, this is very important.
 Don't spend more money than you need to protect income and assets from the financial costs and burdens of aging.